 Customer Success Management solutions have the capacity to accelerate the productivity and efficiency of CSM teams.

-In this excerpt, we focus on a key value of a CSM solution: identifying risk and opportunity across the customer base.
-We explain how CSM solutions predict which customers are at risk of churn, as well as which are likely to convert or upgrade.
+In this article, we focus on a key value of a CSM solution: identifying risk and opportunity across your customer base.

-The primary goal of a CSM solution is to improve the productivity and effectiveness of the CSM team by alerting them to customers who need attention (as well as informing why, and suggesting what to do about it).
+The primary goal of a CSM solution is to improve the productivity and effectiveness of a Customer Success team.

 Most solutions generate alerts for accounts at risk of churning, but some can also predict which customers are likely to upgrade (up/cross-sell) or likely to convert from trial to a paid account.

-There are two methods used to trigger proactive alerts 1) rule-based systems, and 2) predictive analytics.
+There are two methods used to trigger proactive alerts:

 The majority of CSM solutions use a rule-based system to generate customer alerts.
 This is a simple way to get started that relies on the SaaS vendor’s intuition as to what behavior to look for.
 For example, a rule may evaluate if a customer hasn’t logged in during the past 30 days, which then triggers a churn alert for the corresponding Customer Success Manager.